bcgov/zeva/openshift/templates/rabbitmq/README.md

 ### After pipeline completes

-1. Create route for gui
-oc process -f ./rabbitmq-web-route.yaml NAME=zeva \
+1. Create route for gui when needed, remove it when no longer need it oc process -f ./rabbitmq-web-route.yaml NAME=zeva \
 ENV_NAME=dev \
 SUFFIX=-dev-133 \